Skip to content

 The Legacy Drawer: One Place for Everything That Matters

-There is a concept that financial planners, estate attorneys, and emergency preparedness experts keep coming back to.
+Financial planners, estate attorneys, and emergency preparedness experts keep coming back to the same concept.
 They call it different things — a legacy drawer, an emergency binder, a "just in case" file, a family instructions kit.
 But the idea is always the same: one place where everything your family needs to know is collected, organized, and ready.

 Not scattered across three filing cabinets, a desk drawer, two email accounts, and your memory.
 One place.